roelbondoc/roelbondoc.github.io/_posts/2021-11-22-achieving-highly-interactive-sites-with-bulma-stimulus-and-turbo.md

 ---
 layout: post
 title: Achieving Highly Interactive Sites with Bulma, Stimulus, and Turbo
+description: Build highly interactive web applications with minimal frontend knowledge by combining Bulma CSS, Stimulus, and Turbo with Ruby on Rails.
 ---

 Part of being a Fullstack Developer means building features that touch every layer of your application stack.
 If you’re like me, with a background and preference for server side development, you may not have strong front end development skills.
 To overcome these shortcomings, it’s worthwhile to leverage pre-built frameworks that compress the underlying knowledge needed to create highly interactive features.